Charles Leclerc (general, born 1772): Saint-Domingue

-Upon receiving news from Saint-Domingue in October 1801, Napoleon interpreted Louverture's new constitution as an unacceptable offense to French colonial authority, and subsequently appointed Leclerc as the commander of a military expedition to restore France's authority in Saint-Domingue.
+In late 1801, Napoleon appointed Leclerc as the commander of a military expedition to overthrow the regime of Toussaint Louverture in the French colony of Saint-Domingue and restore metropolitan authority there.
 In his initial instructions, Napoleon directed Leclerc to liquidate Louverture's government and deport his military officers to France, while publicly maintaining the abolition of slavery in Saint-Domingue.
 Napoleon announced his intentions to reinstate slavery in the neighbouring Captaincy General of Santo Domingo, which Louverture's forces had recently occupied.
 Secretly, Napoleon planned to reinstate slavery in Saint-Domingue once Louverture had been detained by French troops.

 Leclerc left Brest, France on 14 December 1801 at the head of a French Navy fleet transporting 40,000 troops, publicly repeating Bonaparte's promise that "all of the people of Saint-Domingue are French" and would remain forever free.
 Louverture's harsh discipline had made him numerous enemies, and Leclerc played off the ambitions of Louverture's officers and competitors against each other, promising them that they would maintain their ranks in the French army and convincing them to abandon Louverture.
-The French won several victories against Haitian forces and regained control of Saint-Domingue in three months after fierce fighting, with Louverture forced to negotiate a surrender with Leclerc which resulted in him being placed under house arrest in his plantations.
+The French won several victories against Louverture's army and regained control of Saint-Domingue in three months after fierce fighting, with Louverture forced to negotiate a surrender with Leclerc which resulted in him being placed under house arrest in his plantations.
 However, Napoleon had given secret instructions to Leclerc to arrest Louverture, which he did during a meeting before deporting him to France, where Louverture died in 1803 while imprisoned at Fort de Joux in the Jura Mountains.